GeonhanLee/SceneStack/README.md

 2. Add a UI camera with Render Type - Overlay and Culling Mask - UI.
 3. Add a canvas with Screen Space - Camera and set Render Camera to your UI camera.

+For more information of this usage, please refer to the `UISceneSample` sample project in the package’s details panel.

 ## Guide

 ### Getting started